 But alliances can bring significant benefits for small firms too.
 Think the local gym membership giving you discount vouchers for a sports store when you join - or the pub working with the local sports clubs, so that the after-match drink is always held in the right bar.

 So what is a marketing partner?
-Partnerships are unique and often high risk and high value relationships.
-Quite simply, they can be difficult and expensive to replicate, not least for your competitors.
-And because they are different from the normal customer and supplier relationships, they need boutique plans and strong relationships.
-You can always win new customers and find new suppliers but partners are high value - and high risk too.
+Partnerships are unique, and can be difficult and expensive to replicate, not least for your competitors.
+And because they are different to normal customer and supplier relationships, they need careful planning and strong relationships.
+You can always win new customers and find new suppliers, but partners are high value - and high risk too.

-Think: Are you really looking after your most valuable (and hard to replace) revenue streams as partners.
-Why don't you now build special plans for managing them better?
+Think: Are you really looking after your most valuable (and hard to replace) revenue streams as partners?
+Consider making a dedicated plan to nurture the relationship.

-Think: Can you build joint plans and encourage a better flow of communication with your key suppliers - to make sure you avoid nasty stock surprises and maximise new opportunities before your competition does?
+Think: Can you build joint plans and encourage better flow of communication with your key suppliers - to make sure you avoid nasty surprises and maximise new opportunities before your competition does?